 Affiliate marketing is a real business, link posting is a fake job that does not exist.

 Complaints About Wealth Development Center

 I found many complaints about these guys online, but this is really just the tip of the iceberg.
 These scams use a seemingly endless number of different names.
 But I thought it was worth showing you what others have gone through all the same.

-The oldest complaint I found dates back to 2008 where they were using the alias “Angela Penbrook” and were charging people $197 and not giving them access to their account.
-This was about ‘processing rebates’ from home as oppose to link posting.
+The oldest complaint I found dates back to 2008 when they were using the alias “Angela Penbrook” and were charging people $197 and not giving them access to their account.
+This was about ‘processing rebates’ from home as opposed to link posting.

 Then a more recent complaint made in 2015:

 The following complaint outlines their true intentions once you sign up: